nilu1996/test/README.md

-If you anyone of you available today for 15min, Can we connect if possible?

-Also please help me with my few querys I have.
+If any team member is available for a brief 15-minute discussion today, could we schedule a quick call?
+Additionally, I have a few technical queries regarding our upcoming upgrade activity that I would appreciate your input on:

-1. What is expected downtime for this activity ?
+What is the anticipated downtime for this upgrade activity?

-2. As it will be Major version update do we need to jump first some stable version first then go to version 2023.2.1.13 Or we can jump directly to higher version.
+Given that this is a major version update, is it necessary to first upgrade to an intermediate stable version before transitioning to version 2023.2.1.13, or can we proceed directly to the higher version?

-3. Please share pre-requested needed to be done before this upgrade and after this upgrade.
+Could you please provide a detailed list of prerequisites that need to be addressed both before and after the upgrade?